digital-asset/docs.daml.com/docs/2.8.0/docs/canton/architecture/overview.rst

 problem are as follows:

-- We use timeouts: if a transaction’s validity cannot be determined after a timeout (which is a domain-wide constant), the transaction is rejected.
+- We use timeouts: if a transaction’s validity cannot be determined after a timeout (which is a domain-wide parameter), the transaction is rejected.

-- If a confirmation request times out, the system informs the participant submitting the request on which participants have failed to send a confirmation response.
+.. - If a confirmation request times out, the system informs the participant submitting the request on which participants have failed to send a mediator response.
   This allows the submitting participant to take out of band actions against misbehaviour.

 - Flexible confirmation policies: